Towards Inducing Long-Context Abilities in Multilingual Neural Machine Translation Models: Methodology

 \subsection{Finetuning Strategies}

-In our fine-tuning experiments, we swap the sinusoidal Positional Embedding module with a RoPE, ALiBi or NoPE module, and fine-tune the model \textit{as efficiently as possible} from that point to analyse the performance recovery.
+In our fine-tuning experiments, we swap the Sinusoidal Positional Embedding module with a \ROPE, or \alibi module, and fine-tune the model \textit{as efficiently as possible} from that point to analyse the performance recovery.

 \paragraph{FFT} First, we choose a full-fine-tuning (FFT) approach which tweaks all the 211.78M parameters of the model.
-This would allow the embeddings, layer-normalizations, and the rest of the linear layers\footnote{self-attention, cross-attention, feed-forward modules} to be tuned as per the new relative Positional Embedding. \paragraph{LoRA} In vanilla PEFT method, we add trainable parameters only to the linear layers resulting in 6.48M (3.06\%) trainable parameters.
+This would allow the embeddings, layer-normalizations, and the rest of the linear layers\footnote{\textsc{SelfAttention}, \textsc{CrossAttention}, \textsc{FeedForward}} to be tuned as per the new relative Positional Embedding.

+\paragraph{\LORA} In vanilla PEFT method, we add trainable parameters only to the linear layers resulting in 6.48M (3.06\%) trainable parameters.
 Note that, unlike FFT, in this case, the embeddings and layer-normalizations do not have any trainable parameters.
-The main hypothesis in this experiment is we intend to understand if the model can adapt to the change in the Positional Embeddings by addition of few trainable parameters as FFT may be computationally expensive as well as result in catastrophic forgetting. \paragraph{minLoRA} The relative Positional Embedding modules are added to the self-attention modules at every layers.
+The main hypothesis in this experiment is we intend to understand if the model can adapt to the change in the Positional Embeddings by addition of few trainable parameters as FFT may be computationally expensive as well as result in catastrophic forgetting.

+\paragraph{min\LORA} The relative Positional Embedding modules are added to the self-attention modules at every layers.
 Therefore, we intend to leverage this property and understand whether, we can further cut down on parameters and apply these additional parameters only to the affected modules.
-Hence, we test the hypothesis of tuning only the self-attention modules with LoRA resulting in 2.35M (1.11\%) trainable parameters.
+Hence, we test the hypothesis of tuning only the self-attention modules with \LORA resulting in 2.35M (1.11\%) trainable parameters.